 How are the homesites designed?

-The proposed 2.5 to 10-acre development plan is designed using clustering concept that will allow for common area trails and approximately 148 acres of open space tracts that can be used by both residents and neighbors.
-The planned open space will preserve the natural drainage areas and will preserve wildlife corridors for local populations of elk, deer and antelope as well as allowing for community council maintenance of the common areas to mitigate noxious weed growth and to maintain the native vegetation.
+The proposed 2.5 to 5-acre development plan is designed using clustering concept that will allow for common area trails and approximately 145 acres of open space tracts that can be used by both residents and neighbors.
+The planned open space will preserve the natural drainage areas and will preserve wildlife corridors for local populations of elk, deer and antelope as well as allowing for Metropolitan District maintenance of the common areas to mitigate noxious weed growth and to maintain the native vegetation.